PentaZoned/react-to-my-portfolio/README.md

 ## Screenshots and Gif

+Demonstration of navigating through the portfolio

 ![Gif of nagivating through the portoflio](./react-to-my-portfolio/src/components/images/reactPortfolio.gif)

+About Me Section

 ![Screenshot of About Me section](./react-to-my-portfolio/src/components/images/about1.jpg)

+Resume Section

 ![Screenshot of Resume section](./react-to-my-portfolio/src/components/images/resume1.jpg)

 ## Authors